raestrada/storycraftr/README.md

 help()
 ```

+## VSCode Extension

+We are excited to introduce the **StoryCraftr** VSCode extension, designed to seamlessly integrate the StoryCraftr CLI into your development environment.
+This extension allows you to interact with StoryCraftr directly from VSCode, offering powerful tools for novel writing and AI-assisted creativity.

+### Key Features:
+- **Auto-detection**: Automatically detects if `storycraftr.json` is present in the project root, ensuring the project is ready to use.
+- **Integrated Chat**: Start interactive AI-powered chat sessions for brainstorming and refining your novel without leaving VSCode.
+- **Simplified Setup**: If StoryCraftr or its dependencies (Python, pipx) are not installed, the extension assists you in setting them up.

+### Installation:
+You can install the StoryCraftr VSCode extension directly from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=StoryCraftr.storycraftr).

+### Usage:
+Once installed, the extension will:
+1. Check if `storycraftr.json` exists in the root of your project.
+2. If it exists, you can start interacting with StoryCraftr by launching a terminal with the `chat` command using:
+    - **Command Palette**: Run `Start StoryCraftr Chat`.
+3. If not installed, it will guide you through installing Python, pipx, and StoryCraftr to get started.

+Explore more about the [StoryCraftr CLI](https://github.com/raestrada/storycraftr) and see how it can boost your storytelling workflow.

+Let your creativity flow with the power of AI! ✨

 ## Contributing

 We welcome contributions of all kinds!
 Whether you’re a developer, writer, or simply interested in improving the tool, you can help.
 Here’s how you can contribute: